frc971/971-Robot-Code/README.md

 ```console
 ssh REPLACE_WITH_YOUR_USERNAME@build.frc971.org -p 2222 -i ~/.ssh/id_971_ed25519 -L 9971:127.0.0.1:3389
 ```
+  5. Now that you have buildserver access setup, you can follow the [vscode instructions](documentation/tutorials/setup-ssh-vscode.md) to use the buildserver with vscode.
-  5. So at this point you run the Remote Desktop app in Windows.
-Once you get there, all you need to do is put `127.0.0.1:9971` for the computer name, and use your SVN username.
+  6. For a graphical interface you can use the Remote Desktop app in Windows.
+Once you get there, all you need to do is put `127.0.0.1:9971` for the computer name, and use your gerrit username.
 Once you get connected, accept the server certificate and then enter your password that you gave Stephan.
-(It's either something unique or your SVN pwd) Then select the Default panel config.
+(It's either something unique or your gerrit pwd) Then select the Default panel config.
 You can exit the Remote Desktop if you are good w/ the raw cmd line interface.
 And for future logins all you have to do is tunnel and then login using the app.
 Now if you have a graphical application that you are developing (e.g., spline UI), then you have to run the build command in the Remote Desktop application.
-  6. Very important: In order for you to be able to commit, you need to configure your email address in `git`.
+  7. Very important: In order for you to be able to commit, you need to configure your email address in `git`.
 To do this, run the following command, replacing `<YOUR EMAIL>` with the email that you are using for Gerrit: